-1. Never get to your main point.
+1. Don’t meander.
 One of the big no-no’s of being a good guest is meandering.
 Get to the point fast.
 Rarely will you answer any question with more than two or three sentences.
 If you do, you’ll lose the audience and your host.

-2. Be totally unfamiliar with (or ignore) the host’s style, format and time requirements.
+2. Research the shows and stations.
 If you want to be a good guest, do your research.
 Have an idea of who you are talking to.
 Are you doing a morning zoo show or an afternoon talk show on a talk station?
 Is the format of the station AC (adult contemporary), CHR (contemporary hit radio), AOR (album-oriented rock), classics, hip hop, news talk, country western, religious, or what?

 If you don’t know the format of the station, you can’t talk to its audience.
 The audience demographics for each type of station is dramatically different.
 As soon as possible, match your answers and style to that of the host.
 You won’t get anywhere being too serious on a morning zoo show.
 On the other hand, you can be too flippant on a religious talk show.

-3. Use insider jargon, obscure facts, and as many big words as possible.
+3. Talk to real people.
 Learn to talk in the language of the people, using shorter words and shorter sentences.
 When you have to use a word that listeners might not know, define it right away.

-4. Overuse statistics.
+4. Avoid lots of statistics.
 Don’t get statistics happy in an interview.
 No one will remember them.
 Tell a story instead.
 People remember stories.
 One or two stats to highlight a problem can grab people’s attention – if the stats are dramatic, but you can lose an audience really quickly if you continue to spout out stat after stat.

-5. Speak rapidly and don’t repeat or explain what you say.
+5. Speak slowly.
 Slow down.
 Sometimes when you get excited, you can talk too fast.
 Then no one will understand you.
 Remember to slow down, especially when you want the audience to remember your point.

 I usually recommend that talk show guests limit themselves to three main points.
 Tell them in the beginning what those three points are, then explain them throughout the interview (with some great stories), and then, to close the interview, tell them what you told them.